-- Chairman of the Board of Directors and CEO of ArcelorMittal S.A. - Chairman of the Board of Directors of Aperam S.A. - Member of the Board of Directors of Goldman Sachs - Member of the Executive Committee of World Steel Association (earlier named International Iron and Steel Institute) - Member of the World Economic Forum's International Business Council - Member of the Foreign Investment Council in Kazakhstan - Member of the Prime Minister of India's Global Advisory Council - Member of the Presidential International Advisory Board of Mozambique - Member of President's Domestic and Foreign Investors Advisory Council, Ukraine - Member of the Advisory Board of the Kellogg School of Management - Member of Board of Trustees of Cleveland Clinic - Member of Executive Board of Indian School of Business - Gold Patron of Prince's Trust - Member of the Board of ArcelorMittal USA Inc. - President of Ispat Inland ULC - Governor of ArcelorMittal Foundation
+- ¬ Chairman of the Board of Directors and CEO of ArcelorMittal S.A. - ¬ Chairman of the Board of Directors of Aperam S.A. - ¬ Member of the Board of Directors of Goldman Sachs - ¬ Member of the Executive Committee of World Steel Association (earlier named International Iron and Steel Institute) - ¬ Member of the World Economic Forum's International Business - ¬ Member of the Foreign Investment Council in Kazakhstan - ¬ Member of the Prime Minister of India's Global Advisory CouncilMember of President's Domestic and Foreign Investors Advisory Council, Ukraine - ¬ Member of Board of Trustees of Cleveland Clinic - ¬ Member of Executive Board of Indian School of Business - ¬ Gold Patron of Prince's Trust - ¬ Governor of ArcelorMittal Foundation - ¬ Member of the Board of ONGC Mittal Energy Ltd. - ¬ Member of the Board of ONGC Mittal Energy Services Ltd. - ¬ Trustee of Gita Mittal Foundation - ¬ Trustee of Gita Mohan Mittal Foundation

-- Member of the Board of ONGC Mittal Energy Ltd. - Member of the Board of ONGC Mittal Energy Services Ltd. - Trustee of Gita Mittal Foundation - Trustee of Gita Mohan Mittal Foundation - Trustee of Lakshmi and Usha Mittal Foundation - Chairman of Governing Council of LNM Institute of Information Technology - Trustee of Mittal Champion Trust - Trustee of Mittal Children's Foundation
+- ¬ Trustee of Lakshmi and Usha Mittal Foundation - ¬ Chairman of Governing Council of LNM Institute of Information Technology - ¬ Trustee of Mittal Champion Trust - ¬ Trustee of Mittal Children's Foundation

-- Member of the International Advisory Board of Citigroup (resigned June 2008) - Member of the Board of Directors of ICICI Bank Limited (resigned May 2010) - Member of the Board of Commonwealth Business Council Limited (resigned February 2011) - Member of the Business Council (resigned December 2011) - Member of the Managing Committee of Lakshmi Niwas and Usha Mittal Foundation (resigned December 2011) - Member of the Board of ArcelorMittal USA Inc.
+- Member of the International Advisory Board of Citigroup (resigned June 2008) - ¬ Member of the Board of Directors of ICICI Bank Limited (resigned May 2010) - Member of the Board of Commonwealth Business Council Limited (resigned February 2011) - ¬ Member of the Business Council (resigned December 2011) - ¬ Member of the Managing Committee of Lakshmi Niwas and Usha Mittal Foundation (resigned December 2011) - ¬Member of the Board of ArcelorMittal USA Inc. (resigned September 2012) - ¬ Member of the Presidential International Advisory Board of Mozambique - ¬ Member of the Advisory Board of the Kellogg School of Management - ¬Member of the President of Ispat Inland ULC (resigned January 2013)